Irkka/dml/rules/gameplay/modes/index.md

 # Game Modes

+After the players have a firm grasp of the Game Component Reference and Gameplay sections they can expand on it by reading about [Game Modes](/rules/game_modes/index).
+Game Modes modify the Core Rules to fit into different situations such as playing with new players or 3 players.

 Dragon's Money Laundering is aiming to be a highly adaptible game engine that can accommodate all flavors of Players.
 Even though the Core Rules are  primarily created for hardcore board-/cardgamers by making a few tweaks the game complexity can be adjusted for teaching purposes.

 ## Quickstart